 At UW-Madison, conducting ongoing and systematic evaluation of student learning is an integral component of high-quality academic and co-curricular programs.
-Student learning assessment considers what students are expected to learn, where in the curriculum these learning experience are provided, how it is known that students are learning, and how and when evidence of learning is used to validate or make improvements to courses or programs.
+Student learning assessment considers what students are expected to learn, where in the curriculum these learning experiences are provided, how it is known that students are learning, and how and when evidence of learning is used to validate or make improvements to courses and/or programs.

 UW-Madison Basic Assessment Cycle (WWHSW)

-View this guide for more details about how to navigate this process.
+View this guide for more details about how to navigate the basic assessment cycle and planning process.